fshokor/PBAllos/README.md

 # PBAllos

 PBAllos is a program to analyze allosteric communication, by computing mutual information between encoded protein sequences, using Protein Blocks (PBs) as structural alphabet.
 Protein Blocks are structures defined by [De Brevern *et al.*](https://www.ncbi.nlm.nih.gov/pubmed/11025540) to analyze the dynamics and deformability of protein structures.
-GSATools, created by [Pandini *et al.*](https://academic.oup.com/bioinformatics/article/29/16/2053/200020), is a free software package to analyze conformational ensembles and to detect functional motions in proteins by means of a structural alphabet.
-It was implemented in C as a set of analysis programs for GROMACS 4.0.x.
-This Python program is a re-implementation of GSATools, by using a different structural alphabet, and different working environment.

 ## Requirements